Bani Na'im: Ottoman period

-Contemporary history

-Bani Na'im grew considerably in population during the early 20th century.
+British Mandate

 In 1924, under British Mandatory rule, the first government school in Bani Na'im was founded.
 It joined the 1936–39 Arab revolt as the site of a battle between the irregular Palestinian Arab forces of Abd al-Qadir al-Husayni and the British Army.
 In December 1937, British forces ordered the demolition of a house whose owners were accused of involvement in an anti-British incident near the town.
 They fined Bani Na'im's mukhtars (village headmen) 50 British pounds and ordered the residents to carry 200 kilograms of explosives to the building for its demolition and watch the explosion as a deterrent measure.

 Palestinian Arab irregulars led by al-Husayni and his local deputy, Abd al-Halim Jawlani, battled the British Army in Bani Na'im in December 1938.
 According to British military accounts, a resident of Bani Na'im called for intervention when the rebels entered the town.
 Israeli scholar Hillel Cohen wrote that Fakhri Nashashibi, a political rival of al-Husayni, informed military authorities on three rebel units forcing Bani Na'im's largely pro-Nashashibi inhabitants to join the revolt.
 The British promptly confronted a force of 100 irregulars.
 With British Air Force assistance, al-Husayni's troops dispersed and fled east of Bani Na'im where they were pinned down.
 British forces killed 60 rebels and captured 15.
 One British soldier was killed.

+1948 war and Jordanian annexation

-In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Bani Na’im came under Jordanian rule.
+In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Bani Na'im came under Jordanian rule.

+1967 war and aftermath

 In June 1967, after the Six-Day War, the town came under Israeli occupation along with the rest of the West Bank.

+Both Bani Na'im and Hebron have grown massively during the late 20th century, practically merging into one inhabited area.

 In 1997, in the wake of the 1995 Interim Agreement on the West Bank and the Gaza Strip, administrative control over Bani Na'im was transferred to the jurisdiction of the Palestinian National Authority (PNA).
 It concurrently became a municipality.
 Today, Bani Na'im serves as a commercial center for Hebron area villages, although most government services are in Hebron.

+Conflict and casualties

 In 1982, an 18-year-old resident of the town was shot and killed by Jewish settlers from nearby Kiryat Arba.
 In 1987, during the First Intifada, a committee against the Israeli occupation was set up in Bani Na'im.
-In May 1988, two residents were killed by the Israeli Army (IDF) in the center of the town.
-On August 31, 2010, four Israelis, two men and two women, were killed in a Hamas drive-by shooting on the road between Kiryat Arba and Bani Naim.
+In May 1988, two residents were killed by the Israeli army (IDF) in the center of the town.
+On August 31, 2010, four Israelis, two men and two women, were killed in a Hamas drive-by shooting on the road between Kiryat Arba and Bani Na'im.
 The attack was condemned by Israel and the PNA.
+In October 2023, a 16-year old Palestinian, Munes Ziyadan, was fatally shot by the IDF.